calpt/adapters/README.md

 - Text generation with adapters (hacked working version)
 - Parallel generation with adapters
 - Using Transformers pipelines with adapters
+- Using HF language modeling classes with invertible adapters

 Tasks to do for first usable version: